quicwg/base-drafts/draft-ietf-quic-transport.md

 packet in response, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
 Changing Destination Connection ID also results in a change to the keys used to protect the Initial packet.
 It also sets the Token field to the token provided in the Retry.
-Additionally, the client MUST NOT change the Source Connection ID because the server may include the connection ID as part of its token validation logic.
-If the client changes the Source Connection ID in this case it could trigger a new Retry to be sent.
+The client MUST NOT change the Source Connection ID because the server could include the connection ID as part of its token validation logic.

 When a server receives an Initial packet with an address validation token, it SHOULD attempt to validate it.
 If the token is invalid then the server SHOULD